cjus/node-neo4j-presentation/presentation/readme.md

 ### Installing

 Installing the Neo4j driver for JavaScript involves a single command.
-In this example, we create a test project folder called `neo-test` and then use the node npm command to initialize a test project.
+In this example, we create a test project folder called `neo-test` and then use the NodeJS npm command to initialize a test project.
 Lastly, we install the `neo4j-driver` package.

 ```shell
 $ mkdir neo-test; cd neo-test